-- 1. Provide supportive measures as a response.
+1. Provide supportive measures as a response.
 This will occur when the Complainant identified their wishes to received supportive measures as a response.
-The Title IX Coordinator/Director of Equal Opportunity & Institutional Equity will then seek to facilitate implementation.
+The Title IX Coordinator/Director of Equal Opportunity

+- & Institutional Equity will then seek to facilitate implementation.
 The Complainant always has the ability to elect or initiate an investigation and adjudication later, if desired. - 2.
 Proceed with an investigation under the Title IX Process.
-This will occur when a Complainant requests an investigation, and the Title IX Coordinator/ Director of Equal Opportunity & Institutional Equity determines the misconduct alleged falls within the scope of Title IX. - 3.
+This will occur when a Complainant requests an investigation, and the Title IX Coordinator/ Director of Equal Opportunity & Institutional Equity determines that the misconduct alleged falls within the scope of the Title IX regulations and process. - 3.
 Proceed with an investigation under the GBHD process.
-This will occur when a Complainant requests an investigation, and the Title IX Coordinator/ Director of Equal Opportunity & Institutional Equity determines that Title IX Process does not apply (and result in "dismissing a formal complaint under Title IX Process") and then refer the matter for appropriate resolution under the GBHD Process. - 4.
+This will occur when a Complainant requests an investigation, and the Title IX Coordinator/ Director of Equal Opportunity & Institutional Equity determines that the reported conduct does not meet the criteria for the Title IX Process. - 4.
 Proceed with an investigation initiated by the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity.
 This will occur when the Office of Institutional Equity determines that an investigation must be pursued even when a Complainant requests that no investigation or adjudication process be pursued; or when Alternative Resolution is not appropriate or available. - 5.
 Proceed with Alternative Resolution.
 This option will be available after the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity determines if the complaint is suitable for informal resolution, (and which informal mechanism may serve the situation best or is available under the circumstances).
-The Title IX Coordinator/Director of Equal Opportunity & Institutional Equity will seek to determine if the Respondent is also willing to engage in informal resolution.

-- 6. Refer the matter to another appropriate office or department for resolution.
-If the nature of the allegations is outside the scope of this policy, the matter will be referred to another appropriate office or department for resolution under the relevant University policy. - 7.
+Alternative Resolution/Informal Resolution is a voluntary process requiring the agreement of both the Complainant and the Respondent. - 6.
+Refer the matter to another appropriate office or department for resolution.
+If the nature of the allegations is outside the scope of this Policy, the matter will be referred to another appropriate office or department for resolution under the relevant University policy. - 7.
 Close the report with the option to re-open it at another time.
 If the Complainant requests resolution or if the University subsequently determines there is a need to further investigate the alleged misconduct.
 This option could include notifying the Respondent of the alleged misconduct.
 The level of detail shared will be at the discretion of the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity.
 In these instances, the Respondent will not be required to make a statement or accept/deny responsibility for the alleged conduct.

-Please note that dismissing a complaint under Title IX Process is just procedural, and does not limit Bentley's authority to address a complaint with an appropriate process and remedies.
+Please note that dismissing a complaint under Title IX Process is just procedural and does not limit Bentley's authority to address a complaint with an appropriate process and remedies.
 This process is described in more detail in Section C of this Appendix.